-The following are additional guidelines to follow when graduating from the Zone 1 Primary Training Cosmetology Crossover to Barbering Program to the Salon Floor.
+The following are additional guidelines to follow when graduating from the Module 1 Primary Training Cosmetology Crossover to Barbering Program to the Salon Floor.

 - 1. OPERATIONS: When possible, start with and continue with the section educator throughout a client service.
 Have work evaluated at checkpoints (start, middle, and end) for appropriate credit. - 2.
 THEORY: Theory starts promptly at 8:30.
 You must be in your seat, ready to learn by 8:30.
 Late arrivals and pre-approved late arrivals will be handled in accordance with the Attendance Policy.
 Snacks and a morning beverage are allowed in Senior Theory.
 You may not leave theory at any time unless a staff member calls you out or it is a designated break period.
 All students are required to attend weekly theory and participate in practical theory when applicable.
 Be prepared with writing tools, paper, text and workbooks.
 Students must use the restroom prior or after senior theory. - 3.
 OPERATIONAL CREDIT FOR A MANNEQUIN: To receive credit for operations on a mannequin, you must perform a full simulated operation on the entire head.
 Exceptions may be made for performing state board procedures in state board practical sessions.
 Students may be charged for chemical supplies used on a mannequin that is not part of a current practical/theory procedure.
 The Operational Credit Guidelines are below. - 4.
 PERSONAL WORK: Any service received by a student is considered personal work (see receptionist for student pricing).
-In order to be eligible to receive personal work, students must meet the following criteria: 90% attendance, NO ABSENCES, LEAVE EARLY OR LATE ARRIVAL 7 DAYS PRIOR TO REQUESTED SERVICE.
+To be eligible to receive personal work, students must meet the following criteria: 90% attendance, NO ABSENCES, LEAVE EARLY OR LATE ARRIVAL 7 DAYS PRIOR TO REQUESTED SERVICE.
 You must also be current on all operations and tests, with a passing score of 75% or better.
-A "REQUEST FOR PERSONAL WORK" form must be completed and signed by receptionist and Section - Leader that day, then turned in to the receptionist with a deposit for chemical, facial and waxing services.
-Additionally, the Receptionist or Section Leader may deny personal work requests based on staffing or client levels.
-You may only receive the service requested.
-Any service not approved by appropriate staff will be terminated immediately.
+A "REQUEST FOR PERSONAL WORK" form must be completed and signed by receptionist and Section be terminated immediately.
 Additionally, any student who does not meet the above criteria for Personal Work becomes ineligible for student pricing during their unscheduled hours.
-Generally, one operation must be completed prior to receiving personal work, work may not be received or performed the first hour of the day or on Saturdays. - 5.
-REQUEST OFF: If you need to request time off, complete a Request for Absence, and have appropriate staff member sign, and turn into receptionist. - 6.
-ADDING A DAY: If you would like to add an extra day that is not part of your schedule, complete a "Request Make up Hours" form and have it signed by the receptionist.
-Attendance Policy applies to making up hours. - 7.
-CLEANUP: Lytle's Beauty College has a nightly cleaning service to ensure the overall cleanliness of the college.
-Each student is responsible for his or her own area in classroom or the student salon, including: desk area, chairs, mirror, counter top, salon chair and surrounding floor area.
-Students are responsible for
+Generally, one operation must be completed prior to receiving personal work, work may not be received or performed the first hour of the day or on Saturdays.